 In 1976-77, a new gymnasium and a media center were constructed.
 McVay, Schmidt and Allen were the architects for the addition.

 In the fall of 1988, all ninth graders were moved to high schools.

-Through the successful passage of a district bond issue in 2000, new science labs and a new cafeteria were added to Heights.
+Through the successful passage of a district bond issue in 2000, new science labs and a new cafeteria were added to the Heights.
 The old science rooms were remodeled to be used as general-use classrooms.
 Howard and Helmer were the architects for this addition/remodel and Key Construction was the general contractor.

-In 2010 another bond issue provided Heights with a new auditorium, gymnasium, swimming pool, administrative offices and stadium with new concessions and restrooms.
-Howard and Helmer were once again the architects with Dondlinger and Sons serving as the general contractor.
+In 2010, another bond issue provided Heights with a new auditorium, gymnasium, swimming pool, administrative offices and stadium with new concessions and restrooms.
+Howard and Helmer were once again the architects, with Dondlinger and Sons serving as the general contractor.

 From A History of Wichita Public School Buildings, c 1997